Bewica/challenge/README.md

 Note that:

-- Credentials to access and unprotected Firestore database can be found in the `firebase.html` file provided separately.
+- Credentials to access and unprotected Firestore database will be provided separately as a challenges-*.json file.
 - A number of JS libraries exist for the haveibeenpwned API.
 - Tests for the Web application are essential.